MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-overview.md

 ## Other resources

-To learn more, try one of the following resources.
+To learn more, try one of the following resources:

 ### Fluent UI documentation